Suv4o/personal-blog-2023/content/2022/10/10/nestjs-current-user-custom-decorator.md

 And that’s all!

-All examples above can be found in the following Github repository [link](https://github.com/Suv4o/nest-current-user-custom-decorator).
+All examples above can be found in the following Github repository <a href="https://github.com/Suv4o/nest-current-user-custom-decorator" target="_blank" rel="noopener noreferrer">link</a>.

 ## Conclusion

 1. In this article, we created a custom decorator called `@CurrentUser` that will help us to get the user in the module controller.
 2. To be able to get the current user, we made use of a custom interceptor in Nest.
 3. In our custom decorator we can also pass data.
 To be able to verify the data that is passed, we created a `type` called `UserRecord` from the `auth.UserRecord` interface.
 With the TypeScript built in method called `keyof`, we were able to extract all the properties from the `auth.UserRecord`.
 4. This article was continuation from the previous article about Nest.js Authorisation with Firebase Auth.
-If you have’t read that article, you can find the article in the following [link](https://www.trpkovski.com/2022/10/07/nestjs-authorisation-with-firebase-auth/).
+If you have’t read that article, you can find the article in the following <a href="https://www.trpkovski.com/2022/10/07/nestjs-authorisation-with-firebase-auth/" target="_blank" rel="noopener noreferrer">link</a>.